hrbrmstr/decapitated/README.md

 The three core functions have a `prime` parameter.
 In testing (again, especially on macOS), I noticed that the first one or two requests to a URL often resulted in an empty `<body>` response.
-I don’t use Chrome as my primary browser anymroe so I’m not sure if that has somethign to do with it, but requests after the first one or two do return content.
+I don’t use Chrome as my primary browser anymore so I’m not sure if that has something to do with it, but requests after the first one or two do return content.
 The `prime` parameter lets you specify `TRUE`, `FALSE` or a numeric value that will issue the URL retrieval multiple times before returning a